GoogleCloudPlatform/cloud-debug-python/README.md

 Cloud Debugger consists of 3 primary components:

-1. The Python debugger agent (this repo implements one for Python 2.7).
+1. The Python debugger agent (this repo implements one for CPython 2.7, and an experimental one for CPython 3.6).
 2. Cloud Debugger service storing and managing snapshots/logpoints.
     Explore the API's using
     [APIs Explorer](https://developers.google.com/apis-explorer/#p/clouddebugger/v2/).